 …then keep reading!

-WHICH SEEDS ARE GOOD FOR ACNE?
+SEEDS THAT ARE GOOD FOR ACNE

 Flax seeds, pumpkin seeds, hemp seeds, chia seeds, sunflower seeds and sesame seeds are just a few seeds that are helpful for improving acne.
 However, for the purposes of seed cycling specifically, the main seeds to use are:

 Now, the main reason why seed cycling focuses only on these four seeds is because they contain nutrients that complement each other.

 And when we consume those seeds at a specific time of the month, they nourish our endocrine (hormone-production) system, helping to keep everything in harmony.